This page describes the steps to set up your Google Cloud environment, so that you can distribute your Kubernetes apps.

 denoting when versions were created.

-Your release tracks can be based on a major version, such as
+be based on a minor version, such as

 For example, if you're releasing version